How to Create Your Modern Home Office

 With the rise of small space living — along with housing prices — the idea of using a “spare room” as a home office isn’t a reality for most people.
 Not all home offices come with their own walls and a door, but that doesn’t mean they aren’t just as beautiful and functional as their closed-in counterparts.

-If you find yourself trying to sort out a space for a desk and chair in your 500 square-foot condo, there are definitely great ways to do this without ruining your overall design scheme.
+If you find yourself trying to sort out a space for a mid-century desk and chair in your 500 square-foot condo, there are definitely great ways to do this without ruining your overall design scheme.
 Carve out a little nook in your dining, living, or bedroom to create a multifunctional space with strategic furniture and decor choices.

 For example, the Fantol Desk offers tons of vertical space so that you can pop it in the corner of your living room without sacrificing on storage for your books and collectables.
 It’s even got spots for you to stash your favorite on-the-clock snacks so they won’t make a guest appearance on your morning Zoom call.
 A win-win.